KnotFaries/CS375_Semester_Project.io/HowToContribute.md

 Set up a linter.
 Currently we use PEP 8 as a style guide.
 If you are using an andcoda IDE you should be fine.
 ## Branching
 - 'main' is alwasy deployable.
 Never comit directly to main.
--Branch name: clear and concise
+- Branch name: clear and concise
     - When working with features or fixes use 'feature/description'
     - When working with documetaiong use 'doc/name_of_doc/date_range'
 ## Pull Request